Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/index.md

 ## 3. Check for success

+After you begin sending data to Amplitude, use one of these tools to check your instrumentation and validate your events.

 ### Ingestion Debugger

 Use the Ingestion Debugger in Amplitude to check your requests, event and identify counts, and throttled users or devices.